m-jahn/openMS-workflows/README.md

 ### Content

-- `TMT_label_MSGFplus` - workflow for TMT10 labeled DDA MS samples, using MSGF+, Percolator, and IsobaricAnalyzer (KNIME v4.5.0, *maintained*)
+- `TMT_label_MSGFplus` - workflow for TMT10 labeled DDA MS samples, using MSGF+, Percolator, and IsobaricAnalyzer (KNIME v4.5.0, maintained)
-- `labelfree_MSGFplus_Percolator_FFI` - workflow for labelfree quantification of DDA MS samples, using MSGF+, Percolator and FeatureFinderIdentification (KNIME v4.5.0, *maintained*)
+- `labelfree_MSGFplus_Percolator_FFI` - workflow for labelfree quantification of DDA MS samples, using MSGF+, Percolator and FeatureFinderIdentification (KNIME v4.5.0, maintained)
-- `labelfree_MSGFplus` - workflow for labelfree quantification of DDA MS samples, using MSGF+, DemixQ and Diffacto (KNIME v4.5.0, *not maintained*)
+- `labelfree_MSGFplus` - workflow for labelfree quantification of DDA MS samples, using MSGF+, DemixQ and Diffacto (KNIME v3.6.2, *not maintained*)
 - `examples` - contains an example workflow for parallel processing (KNIME v3.1.0, *not maintained*)